 This explains how we protect and respect the data we collect from you.

-This page explains how OITFET, which is managed by the Department for Employment and Learning, uses any information you give to us, and the ways in which we protect your privacy.
+This page explains how OITFET, which is sponsored by the Department for the Economy, uses any information you give to us, and the ways in which we protect your privacy.
 We are committed to protecting your privacy.
-We will not share your information with others without your prior consent.

 The Data Protection Act